charlesX0101/charlesx0101/README.md

 <p><strong>IT Systems Specialist • Cybersecurity Learner • Linux + Bash Enthusiast</strong></p>

 <p>
 Welcome.
-I’m Charles — an experienced IT support professional with over a decade of hands-on work in troubleshooting, system configuration, and technical operations.
+I’m charles x0101 an experienced IT support professional with over a decade of hands-on work in troubleshooting, system configuration, and technical operations.
 My background spans Apple hardware, Linux environments, and real-world endpoint management.
 </p>

 <p>
-This GitHub is where I document what I build, break, and figure out — a collection of tools, scripts, and configs that move beyond support tickets and into systems thinking, security, and automation.
+This GitHub is where I keep track of what I build, break, and learn.
+I create a collections of tools, scripts, and configurations that go beyond support tickets, focusing on systems thinking, security, and automation.
 </p>

 <hr>